cuijiyao01/docker-k8s-training/sample-app/exercise_02_ads_db.md

 Purpose: Create a **Secret** with password for Postgres superuser

-You can take any String as a master password, but if you want a random string you could do e.g. `openssl rand -base64 15` which will already give you a random password.
-(The `-base64` option is used to only have alphanumerics (almost) in the password).
+You can take any String as a master password.
+If you want a random string you could do e.g. `openssl rand -base64 15`, which will already give you a random password (the `-base64` option is used to only have alphanumerics (almost) in the password).

 - To create the yaml-file for the secret with the password use `kubectl create secret generic ads-db-secret --from-literal=<key>=<password> --dry-run -o yaml > ads-db-secret.yaml`.
 - Now apply it to the cluster `kubectl apply -f ads-db-secret.yaml`